csaa2019/triumvirate-2d-game/README.md

-# triumvirate-2d-game
+# Triumvirate Arena

-Triumvirate Arena is a battle game featuring three players: Nate, Chloe, and Grace.
-Each player type has three signature moves which might increase or decrease your health and mana, and/or do damage to the other player.
-The goal of this two player game is to get the other player to zero health.
+Triumvirate Arena is a battle card game featuring three players: Nate, Chloe, and Grace.
+Each player type has three signature moves which might increase or decrease your health/mana, and/or do damage to the other player.
+The goal of this two player game is to reduce the opponent to zero health.

 ## Gameflow Example:
 ![main_game_gif](https://media.giphy.com/media/HGYiv56I6W1ADz2wTC/giphy.gif)